xvik/dropwizard-guicey/src/doc/docs/decomposition.md

 #### Unique sub config

 When creating re-usable bundle it is often required to access yaml configuration data.
-Usually this is solved by some "configuration lookups" like in [dropwizard-views](https://www.dropwizard.io/en/release-2.0.x/manual/views.html)
+Usually this is solved by some "configuration look-ups" like in [dropwizard-views](https://www.dropwizard.io/en/release-2.0.x/manual/views.html)

 Guicey allows you to obtain the sub-configuration object directly: